 Under guidance for share-based payments, the fair value of our restricted stock awards is based on the grant date fair value of our common stock.
 All restricted stock units were granted with no purchase price.
-The weighted-average grant date fair value of the restricted stock units was \$1.82 and \$2.15 per share during the years ended December 31, 2012 and 2011, respectively.
+Vesting of the restricted stock awards is subject to service conditions, as well as the attainment of additional performance objectives for certain of the awards.
+The weighted-average grant date fair value of the restricted stock units was \$3.81 and \$1.82 per share during the years ended December 31, 2014 and 2012, respectively.
 There were no restricted stock units granted during the year ended December 31, 2013.

-A summary of our restricted stock unit activity as of and for the year ended December 31, 2013 is as follows (in thousands, except per share data):
+A summary of our restricted stock unit activity as of and for the year ended December 31, 2014 is as follows (in thousands, except per share data):

-Number of Shares Weighted- Average Grant Date Fair Value Per Share Non-vested restricted stock units outstanding at December 31, 2012 115 \$ 1.94 Granted \$ Forfeited (46) \$ 1.89 Vested (69) \$ 1.98 Non-vested restricted stock units outstanding at December 31, 2013 \$
+Number of Shares Weighted- Average Grant Date Fair Value Per Share Non-vested restricted stock units outstanding at December 31, 2013 \$ - Granted 88 3.81 Forfeited - Vested - Non-vested restricted stock units outstanding at December 31, 2014 88 \$ -

-The following table summarizes information about restricted stock units that vested during the years ended December 31, 2013, 2012 and 2011 based on service conditions (in thousands):
+The following table summarizes information about restricted stock units that vested during the years ended December 31, 2014, 2013, and 2012 based on service conditions (in thousands):

-Year Ende d Decemb er 31 ,
+Year l Inded Decemb er 31,

-2013 2012 2011
+2014 2 2013 2012

-Fair value on vesting date of vested restricted stock units \$ 136 \$ 350 \$ 507
+Fair value on vesting date of vested restricted stock units 5 - \$ 136 \$ 350